Lessons from So Good They Can't Ignore You

 True experts are created by developing a craft and that only happens when you put out work consistently for a long time and that often means putting out much more work than people realize.

-Deliberate Practice
+Practice Deliberately

-The closest thing to a shortcut in becoming an expert is to spend many hours working on deliberate practice:
+The closest thing to a shortcut in becoming an expert is to spend many hours working on deliberate practice.

 Deliberate practice is the act of trying to understand what makes high quality work and repeatedly putting out work towards that goal.